Touching Wood: Assessment

 In 1981 the independent Timeform organisation gave Touching Wood a rating of 91p, the "p" indicating that he was likely to improve.
 The prediction proved to be accurate as he was rated 127 in 1982.

 In their book A Century of Champions, John Randall and Tony Morris rated Touching Wood an "inferior" St Leger winner.

 Stud career

 Touching Wood was retired from racing and began his stud career at the Aston Upthorpe Stud at a fee of 7,000 guineas.
-In 1988 he was exported to New Zealand where he stood at the Fayette Park Stud until his death in 2004 agreed 25 and was buried."The time had come, old age had caught up on him" said stud principal David Benjamin.
+In 1988 he was exported to New Zealand where he stood at the Fayette Park Stud until his death in 2004 aged 25 and was buried."The time had come, old age had caught up on him" said stud principal David Benjamin.
 "It was a beautiful autumn day on Wednesday so after I had spent an hour with him the vet put him to sleep and we buried him alongside our other old favourite, Grosvenor."